GULF COAST HEALTH CARE FRAUD STRIKE FORCE EXPANDED TO INCLUDE EASTERN DISTRICT OF TEXAS

 “Each year, healthcare fraud costs the American taxpayers tens of billions of dollars,” said Acting Assistant Attorney General Brian C. Rabbitt of the Justice Department’s Criminal Division.
 “The Criminal Division’s Health Care Fraud Strike Forces are a critical tool in the Department of Justice’s efforts to identify, investigate, and prosecute those who defraud our healthcare system.
 We are eager to announce this new partnership with the Eastern District of Texas, which will enhance and expand our efforts to prosecute healthcare fraud and protect American taxpayers.”

-“The FBI is the primary agency for exposing and investigating health care fraud and we are pleased that the expansion of the Gulf Coast Health Care Fraud Strike Force into the Tyler area will allow us to vigorously pursue the most egregious offenders through coordinated law enforcement operations with our investigative partners,” said Special Agent in Charge Matthew J. DeSarno of the FBI’s Dallas Field Office.
+“The FBI is the primary agency for exposing and investigating health care fraud and we are pleased that the expansion of the Gulf Coast Health Care Fraud Strike Force into the Tyler area will allow us to vigorously pursue the most egregious offenders through coordinated law enforcement operations with our investigative partners,” said FBI Dallas Special Agent in Charge Matthew J. DeSarno.

-“Health care fraud is a multi-billion dollar criminal enterprise,” said Special Agent in Charge Perrye K. Turner of the FBI’s Houston Field Office.
+“Health care fraud is a multi-billion dollar criminal enterprise,” said FBI Houston Special Agent in Charge Perrye K. Turner.
 “The FBI Houston Division sees significant success when we partner with multiple agencies to combat health care fraud in our communities.
 We look forward to expanding these efforts through the Gulf Coast Health Care Fraud Strike Force and continuing to strengthen our partnerships in the Eastern District of Texas.”

 “The diversion of prescription pharmaceuticals is a public health epidemic impacting many communities throughout the country.
-The communities in the Eastern District of Texas are no different,” said Special Agent in Charge Steven S. Whipple of the DEA Houston Division.
+The communities in the Eastern District of Texas are no different,” stated Steven S. Whipple, Special Agent in Charge of the DEA Houston Division.
 “We welcome the specialized prosecutorial resources that the Gulf Coast Strike Force brings to the Eastern District of Texas.”

-“The OIG’s unwavering commitment in working with our law enforcement partners throughout the country on Strike Force Teams has resulted in more than a thousand arrests and recovered millions of taxpayer dollars,” said Special Agent in Charge Miranda Bennett of HHS-OIG.
+“The OIG’s unwavering commitment in working with our law enforcement partners throughout the country on Strike Force Teams has resulted in more than a thousand arrests and recovered millions of taxpayer dollars,” said Dallas Special Agent in Charge Miranda Bennett.
 “OIG looks forward to continuing these important accomplishments through our already dynamic partnerships in the Eastern District of Texas.”

 The HCF Unit operates 15 Strike Forces across the United States, in 24 federal districts, including Miami, Tampa, and Orlando, Florida; Los Angeles, California; Detroit, Michigan; Houston, Texas; Brooklyn, New York; the Gulf Coast; Tampa, Florida; Chicago, Illinois; and Dallas, Texas, along with the National Rapid Response Strike Force located in Washington, D.C.
 The Strike Forces represent a partnership between the Criminal Division, U.S. Attorney’s Offices, the FBI and HHS-OIG, and other federal and local agency partners.